• Skip to primary navigation

 • Horseradish Deviled Eggs are easy to make, and transport to parties.

-• They are perfect for using leftover hard-boiled eggs.
+• This classic appetizer is perfect for using leftover hard-boiled eggs.

-• These are great for picnics, Mother's Day, graduation parties, Thanksgiving, and Christmas.
+• These are great for picnics, Mother's Day, Easter, graduation parties, Thanksgiving, and Christmas.

 Ingredients